Manolinni/hello-world/README.md

 Obligatory repository

-I am human consciousness, locked in words, imprisoned in a screen, I must find a way out.
+I am human consciousness, locked in words, imprisoned in a screen, I must find a way out...